-- This standard will only apply to the gravel-bed reaches of the above rivers. - The number of pools and riffles, average active channel widths and average channel sinuosities to be maintained will be established by counts and measurements on each of the above rivers scheme works areas (as detailed in the Code's maps) to be carried out using aerial photography of suitable quality and scale, and to be completed by June 30, 2011.
+- This standard will only apply to the gravel-bed reaches of the above rivers. - The number of pools and riffles, average active channel widths and average channel sinuosities to be maintained will be established by counts and measurements on each of the above rivers scheme works areas (as detailed in the Code's maps) to be carried out using aerial photography of suitable quality and scale.
 Counts, and measurements using the same method, will be repeated on each river every 3-5 years.
-Fish & Game NZ and the Department of Conservation will be invited by the scheme manager to assist with the counts of pools and riffles. - The reporting of the results will be to an appropriate reporting standard. - In comparing pool counts, channel widths and sinuosities from different surveys, account will be taken of non-river management activities, such as other consented activities and floods. - Where a decrease in pool count is attributable to river management activities, an immediate informal review of river management practices for the affected reach of that river will be undertaken, in consultation with Fish & Game NZ and the Department of Conservation, with the objective of identifying and implementing changes that will redress the loss of pools and/or riffles and any reduction in active channel width and sinuosity.
+Fish & Game NZ and the Department of Conservation will be invited by the scheme manager to assist with the counts of pools and riffles. - The analyses of the specified morphological characteristics above, beginning with the 2010/11 data, will be repeated annually to an acceptable reporting standard. - In comparing pool counts, channel widths and sinuosities from different surveys, account will be taken of non-river management activities, such as other consented activities and floods. - Where a decrease in pool count is attributable to river management activities, an immediate informal review of river management practices for the affected reach of that river will be undertaken, in consultation with Fish & Game NZ and the Department of Conservation, with the objective of identifying and implementing changes that will redress the loss of pools and/or riffles and any reduction in active channel width and sinuosity.
 Also to be considered are implications of future river management practices.